 For qualifying students, awards of $5,000 or $10,000 (requires parental data on the FAFSA) will be made.
 Award notifications of scholarships and other financial aid awards will be sent beginning after February 1.

 VALIDATION PROCESS: Students receiving a $5,000 or $10,000 School of Medicine scholarship may be selected for validation in order to confirm the accuracy of the FAFSA information.
-If requested students will need to submit the following:
+If selected for validation:

 - If the student or parent was unable to use the IRS Data Retrieval tool they will need to submit the 2015 Federal Tax Return Transcripts.

 Students not providing parent tax information on the FAFSFA will not be required to provide the parent federal tax return transcript, but they will not be eligible for the $10,000 scholarship and may forfeit other aid opportunities.

 All documents can be faxed, emailed, or mailed to Office of Student Financial Services at the following: